rivasbolinga/Rustic-Roots/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Caroline to make this possible
+I would like to thank Jonh Smilga for his great tutorial of Udemy teaching how to develop this code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>